U1 (Berlin U-Bahn): U-Bahn to Dahlem and the branch to Uhlandstraße

 In the summer of 1907, the elevated railway company of the new city of Wilmersdorf suggested the building of an underground line to the Wilmersdorf area.
 It suggested a line to Nürnberger Platz and, if Wilmersdorf would pay for it, to Breitenbachplatz.
 Since Wilmersdorf municipality had poor transport connections, the Wilmersdorf city fathers were pleased to take up this suggestion.
 The royal domain of Dahlem, which was south of Wilmersdorf and was still undeveloped, also supported a U-bahn connection and wanted it extended from Breitenbachplatz to Thielplatz.

 However, the future line would run partly through the city of Charlottenburg, which saw the city of Wilmersdorf as a major competitor for the settlement of wealthy ratepayers.
-Long negotiations ensued, until finally in the summer 1910 a solution was found: an additional line would be built under the Kurfürstendamm to Uhlandstraße.
+Long negotiations ensued, until finally in the summer of 1910 a solution was found: an additional line would be built under the Kurfürstendamm to Uhlandstraße.
 Work began on these lines in the same summer.

 The double-track Wittenbergplatz station, which only had two side platforms, had to be completely rebuilt.
 The new station required five platforms with a sixth prepared for development and an entrance hall.
 The cities of Wilmersdorf and Charlottenburg submitted many suggestions for its design.
 Finally the house architect of the elevated railway company, Alfred Grenander, was appointed to design the station on the recommendation of the royal police chief.

 The additional line to Uhlandstraße branched at Wittenbergplatz and had no intervening stations, but it was intended to be extended to Halensee.
 Nevertheless, the only addition to the line has been the building in 1961 of the Kurfürstendamm interchange station with the U9.
 It is still planned to extend the line to the west and preparations were made for it in the building of Internationales Congress Centrum on Neuen Kantstraße.
 In addition provisions have been made for a U1 station under the U7 station at Adenauerplatz.

 After a relatively short construction period the Kurfürstendamm line, as it was called, was opened together with the Dahlem line on 12 October 1913.
 The length of the additional lines totaled about 10 km.
 These were the last sections of the Berlin U-Bahn built before World War I.